lisliaxx/FinalProject-Group8/README.md

 - Map: Users can find cafes around them based on their location.
 - Yelp API: Users can view ratings, cafe addresses, phone numbers, and hours of operation.
 - Reviews: Users can submit, view, edit, and delete reviews for cafes they created.
 They can view other users' reviews but cannot edit or delete them.
+- Sort and Search functionality: reviews are sorted and can be search in cafe detail screen.
 - Camera: Users can take multiple pictures using the device camera to add them to their reviews within the app.
 - Schedules/Notification: Users can schedule and view visits to cafes.
 Notifications remind users of their scheduled visits.
 - Favorite Cafes: Users can add cafes to their list of favorites and view them on the favorites screen.